jackocnr/intl-tel-input/README.md

 ## Options
 Note: any options that take country codes should be lower case [ISO 3166-1 alpha-2](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) codes

+**autoFormat**
+Type: `Boolean` Default: `true`
+Format the number on each keypress according to the country-specific formatting rules.
+If enabled, this will prevent the user from entering invalid characters.

 **autoHideDialCode**
 Type: `Boolean` Default: `true`
 If there is just a dial code in the input: remove it on blur, and re-add it on focus.
 This is to prevent just a dial code getting submitted with the form.